planetfederal/qgis-plugin-repos/docker-plugins-xml/README.md

 ## Customization

-Review/edit the [docker-compose.env][dke] file for customization of the build environment.
+Copy the [docker-compose-plugins-xml.env][dke] file to your HOME directory and customize it to set the build environment.

-[dke]: ./docker-compose.env
+[dke]: ./docker-compose-plugins-xml.env

 Edit files under [services-conf/resources][svc] to configure **conf** image.